Self-care should feel like a quiet moment to nurture your body, soothe your mind and reconnect with yourself.

 Yet in today's wellness world, it's easy to feel like you need a chemistry degree just to choose a moisturiser or candle.
 Everywhere you look, products are stamped with the words “clean,” “toxin-free,” or “non-toxic.”

-We understand why but we are raising the question: is “non-toxic” always better? and how much of lifestyle falls upon fact and how much is lived through fear?
+We understand why — but we're raising the question: is “non-toxic” always better?
+And how much of this lifestyle is grounded in fact, and how much is driven by fear?

 Some ingredients have become the “villains” of self-care conversations.
 Let's break them down:

 Fragrance: Often a blend of dozens of undisclosed ingredients.
-It can be irritating for sensitive skin or trigger allergies (as a eczema girly i know) but not all fragrance is dangerous for some it can be harmless and comforting.
+It can be irritating for sensitive skin or trigger allergies but not all fragrance is dangerous — for some it can be harmless and comforting.

 Parabens: Widely used preservatives that prevent mould and bacteria.
-Studies show mixed results on risk and for most people; low levels are considered safe.
-Still, many prefer to avoid them for peace of mind which we support.
+Studies show mixed results on risk and for most people, low levels are considered safe.
+Still, many prefer to avoid them for peace of mind — which we fully support.

 Sulfates (like SLS): Foaming agents in shampoos and cleansers.
 They can feel harsh and drying, especially on sensitive skin but aren't automatically “toxic.”

 Phthalates & synthetic fabrics: These often come up in non-toxic conversations, with concerns around hormone disruption or skin irritation.
-Again, risks vary depending on exposure, sensitivity and lifestyle.
+Risks vary depending on exposure, sensitivity and lifestyle.

-The truth is some people react, some don’t.
-Which is why personalisation matters more than blanket rules and we will live by that time and time again.
+The truth is some people react, some don't.
+Which is why personalisation matters more than blanket rules.

 When “Non-Toxic” Isn't Always Gentle